-Millions of Australians cut off from mobile phone networks, internet
+Nearly half of Australia cut off from telecom network causing chaos

 Royal Melbourne Institute of Technology researcher Mark Gregory said the incident showed there were fundamental problems in Australia’s communications networks.

-“Single point of failure related outages have occurred too often over the past decades and it is time that the government steps in to force the telecommunications industry to build redundancy into the networks and systems.”
+“Single point of failure related outages have occurred too often over the past decades and it is time that the government steps in to force the telecommunications industry to build redundancy into the networks and systems,” he told the AFP news agency.

 The outage comes just more than a year after more than 9 million Optus customers had their personal data stolen during a cyber attack.